 Paginated reports natively support the following list of data sources:

 - Azure SQL Data Warehouse

 Excluding Azure SQL Database, the other data sources listed above are available for use after the reports have been uploaded to Power BI.

 How Power BI Revolutionizes Paginated Reports

-With Microsoft Power BI Paginated Reports, it allows one the capability to effortlessly combine data sources, visualize that data, and distribute the reports to anyone and everyone within their team or organization.
+Microsoft Power BI Paginated Reports give you the ability to effortlessly combine data sources, visualize that data, and distribute the reports to anyone and everyone within their team or organization.
 Whether that data source is Excel spreadsheets, on-premise or in the cloud, Power BI provides organizations with the power to connect to popular applications and services—even custom data sources—and examine their data in astonishing detail.

 A few of the many benefits of using Power BI include:

-Power BI Pro is an individual user license that lets users read and interact with reports and dashboards that others have published to the Power BI service.
-Users with this license type can share content and collaborate with other Power BI Pro users.
+Power BI Pro & PPU (Premium Per User) is an individual user license that lets users read and interact with reports and dashboards that others have published to the Power BI service.
+PPU allows you to have all the capabilities of Pro with the added advantage of having access to Paginated Report capabilities.
+Users with this license type can share content and collaborate with other Power BI Pro/PPU users.
 Only Power BI Pro users can publish or share content with other users.
-Power BI Pro allows one to do the following:
+Power BI Pro/PPU allows one to do the following: